Apocalypse Now: Post-production and audio

 The budget had doubled to over $25 million, and Coppola's loan from United Artists to fund the overruns had been extended to over $10 million.
-UA took out a $15 million life insurance policy on Coppola.
+United Artists took out a $15 million life insurance policy on Coppola.
 By June 1977, Coppola had offered his car, house, and The Godfather profits as security to finish the film.
-When Star Wars became a gigantic hit, Coppola sent a telegram to George Lucas asking for money.
+When Star Wars became a major hit, Coppola sent a telegram to Lucas asking for money.
 The release date was pushed back to spring 1978.

 Japanese composer Isao Tomita was signed to provide an original score, with Coppola desiring the film's soundtrack to sound like Tomita's electronic adaptation of The Planets by Gustav Holst.
 Tomita went as far as to accompany the film crew in the Philippines, but label contracts ultimately prevented his involvement.
 In the summer of 1977, Coppola told Walter Murch that he had four months to assemble the sound.
 Murch realized that the script had originally been narrated but Coppola abandoned the idea during filming.
 Murch thought that there was a way to assemble the film without narration but that it would take ten months, and decided to give it another try.
 He put it back in, recording it all himself.
 By September, Coppola told his wife that he felt "there is only about a 20% chance [I] can pull the film off".
 He convinced United Artists executives to delay the premiere from May to October 1978.
-Author Michael Herr received a call from Zoetrope in January 1978 and was asked to work on the film's narration based on his well-received book about Vietnam, Dispatches.
-He said that the narration already written was "totally useless" and spent a year creating a new narration, with Coppola giving him very definite guidelines.
+In January 1978, Herr received a call from Zoetrope, asking him if he could write the film's narration based on his well-received book about Vietnam, Dispatches.
+He said that the narration already written was "totally useless" and spent a year creating a new set of narration, with Coppola giving him very definite guidelines.
+Sheen was too busy to record the voice-over narration so Estevez, whose voice was almost identical to his brother's, was called back in to record the narration instead.